Namularbre/Error404NotLost/README.md

 ## Default admin user

-By default, an admin user is created with the following credentials:
+The application need an admin user to manage the application.
+The default admin user credentials are defined with environnement variables :
-- Email: `admin@knowledge-keeper.com`
+- Email: `AdminSettingsEmail`
-- Password: `Admin@123`
+- Password: `AdminSettingsPassword`

 The admin user has the `admin` role that allows him to manage the application, users, and content.

+In `the docker-compose.yml` file the variables are already set but :
-**Make sure to change these credentials after the first login for security purposes.**
+- **Make sure to change these credentials after the first login for security purposes.**
+- **Make sure to use secrets in production environment.
+(Docker or dotnet secrets)**

 ## Migration